biya-coin/biyaliquid-docs/.gitbook/developers-evm/README.md

 # EVM Developers

 Welcome, EVM developers!
-Native EVM support on Biyachain lets you deploy Solidity smart contracts.
+Native EVM support on Biya Chain lets you deploy Solidity smart contracts.
 It also opens up possibilities such as interacting with the exchange module, building dApps, and much more.
-You can now build in Biyachain with familiar tools, libraries, and workflows!
+You can now build in Biya Chain with familiar tools, libraries, and workflows!

 ## Start Building on EVM